Nonye Soludo: Career

+Environmentalism

+Her initiative, Healthy Living with Nonye Soludo, promotes preventive healthcare, nutrition, fitness and environmental sanitation and also fosters a "culture of consciousness" around responsible lifestyles, including reducing wastes and adopting eco-friendly habits, which aligns with global sustainability goals like the UN SDGs.

+Also, She leads campaigns that advocate organic farm produce over genetically modified organisms (GMOs), emphasizing soil health, biodiversity preservation, and food security in the midst of climate-induced agricultural disruptions.
+For this, she shows a practical example by having her own personal vegetable garden at the Light House (government house in Awka).

 Awards and recognition

 In August 2025, Nonye was named First Lady of the Year for Health-Care and Child Support at the 2025 Nigerian Humanitarian Awards and Magazine event held in Abuja.

 In 2024, she was awarded Most Supportive Governor's Wife in South-East Nigeria by the Nigerian Union of Journalists.

 Personal life

 Nonye married Governor Charles Soludo in 1992 while working as a lecturer at the University of Nigeria, Nsukka.
 They have six children together.